pekwm/pekwm/doc/actions.md

 Moves the frame to the same relative position on another head.
-The window is shrunk to fit if it is larger than the new head, or resized if it's fullscreen or maximized.
+The window is shrunk to fit if it is larger than the new head, or resized if it is fullscreen or maximized.

-If head is not a number, it must be the name of the head (only if Randr is supported, and special name "primary" is also accepted) or the following keywords to select the head relative to the current
+If head is not a number, it must be the name of the head (only if Randr is supported, and special name "primary" is also accepted) or the following keywords should be used to select the head relative to the current
 head: _left_, _right_, _up_ and _down_.

 **MoveToEdge (string)**